-Stefan Janoski was first inducted into the Nike Skateboarding franchise in 2002 being one of the promising stars of the rebel sport back in the day.
+Stefan Janoski was first inducted into the Nike Skateboarding franchise in 2002 being the promising stars of the rebel sport back in the day.
 Along the way, Nike was conceptualizing a shoe line exclusively for Janoski, but the designs presented to him by the shoemaker didn't meet his expectations.
 As an artistic person himself, he was looking for the perfect facade of a skate sneaker which manifests supreme boardfeel.
 His creative works, along with Nike's design team, gave birth to the Nike SB Stefan Janoski in 2009.

 The Nike SB Stefan Janoski was a product of the pro-skater's artistic mind combined with the formidable company's sponsorship.
 The first ever model in a black colorway and an autoclave constructed sole resembled the silhouette of pioneer skate shoes way back in the 70s as introduced by Randolph Rubber Co.
 The 2009 initial release had a bottom that rested flat on the ground which increased the sensation of excellent boardfeel for skaters.

 In 2016, a slip-on version of the Janoski model was released that imitates old Vans shoes with its vulcanized rubber sole and a convenient unlaced upper for easy access.
 The Nike SB Zoom Stefan Janoski Slip-On was constructed with suede materials with cushioning provided by the Zoom Air insole.
 The shoe model also maintained the elastic band support underneath the tongue for stability and foot security.